vineetkia/OVPN-Server-Deployment/README.md

 ## SETUP VPN SERVER With Single Shell Script VPS [![EXPLOiT](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)]
 > This script will let you setup your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
-It has been designed to be as unobtrusive and universal as possible.
+It has been designed to be as unobtrusive and universal as possible, With END To END TLS/SSL Encryption.

 <h1 align="center"> <br><a href="#"><img src="https://openvpn.net/wp-content/uploads/2018/06/about_text_logo.png" alt="OVPN"></a></h1>